-Add ingredients to a bowl and mix together with your hands - refrigerate for 3 hours to marinate meat.
+Add all the ingredients to a mixing bowl and mix together with your hands - refrigerate for 3 hours to marinate meat.

-Then remove from fridge and shape a mound of marinated meat on a skewer by spreading and squeezing with your hand (create grooves by pressing down diagonally with your middle finger).
+Then remove from fridge and shape a mound of marinated meat on a skewer by quickly spreading and squeezing the meat with your hand (create grooves by pressing down diagonally with your middle finger).

-Then place the "meat on skewers" on a baking pan with an oiled rack.
+Then place the "meat on skewers" on an oiled rack.
 Be sure there's a pan placed underneath to catch the meat drippings.

-Bake in an oven set at 350 to 400 degrees F for approximately 15 to 20 minutes or until done.
+Bake in an oven set at 350 to 375 degrees F. for approximately 20 minutes or until done.

-To a bowl add minced garlic, chopped cilantro, seasoning, and a good quality olive oil - mix together.
+To a bowl add minced garlic, chopped cilantro, seasoning, and olive oil - mix together.

 Then add in the cubed meat and mix again - let meat marinate for a few minutes.

-Alternate meat with the vegetables and tomatoes on a metal skewer.
+Alternate the meat with the vegetables and tomatoes on a metal skewer.

-Then grill your beef shish kebabs for 12 to 15 minutes on your hot grill.
+Then grill your shish kebabs for 12 minutes on a hot grill.

 Be sure to turn skewer every 3 minutes to keep vegetables from charring too much.